 - Self-injurious behaviors or threats of suicide

 What to Do

 If violence is occurring or threatened: call 911 immediately and then call Campus Security at 641-472-1115 or ext.
 1115.

 Upon written request, the University will disclose to the alleged victim of a crime of violence, or a non-forcible sex offense, the results of any disciplinary hearing conducted by the University against a student who is the alleged perpetrator of the crime or offense.

 No Weapons Permitted

-The health and safety of our campus community is of utmost importance to our university.
-Therefore, violence, threats of violence, and possession of a weapon, concealed or otherwise, are prohibited on campus and at any MIU function, activity, or event off campus.
+The health and safety of our campus community are of utmost importance to our university.
+Therefore, violence, threats of violence, and possession of a weapon, concealed or otherwise, are prohibited on campus and at any MIU function, activity, or event off-campus.